A Mother's Son

-A Mother's Son is a British crime drama television mini-series, created by Chris Lang, which was first broadcast on ITV1 on 4 and 5 September 2012.
+A Mother's Son is a British crime drama television mini-series, created by Chris Lang, which was first broadcast on ITV on 3 and 4 September 2012.
 The series was produced by the ITV Studios.
 Hermione Norris, Martin Clunes, Paul McGann, Nicola Walker and Alexander Arnold star as the main protagonists of the series.

 In 2015, A Mother's Son was adapted by Didier Le Pêcheur for French television in a co-production between EuropaCorp Television and ITV Studios France under the title Tu es mon fils.
 The French version, starring Anne Marivin, Thomas Jouannet and Charles Berling, first aired on TF1 on 23 February 2015, garnering 6.5 million viewers.

 Plot

 Lorraine Mullary, a local schoolgirl, goes missing and is later found murdered, throwing the sleepy Suffolk market town of Eastlee in which she lived into turmoil.
 Among them are the newly merged family of Rosie (Hermione Norris) and Ben (Martin Clunes) and their four children.
 Rosie begins to worry about son Jamie (Alexander Arnold), suspecting him of lying to her about his movements on the night of Lorraine's murder.
 When she finds a stained pair of trainers hidden in his bedroom, she worries the stains might be blood.
 As the investigation continues, relationships in the family become strained.
 Jamie turns for support to his father David (Paul McGann).
 But Rosie finds she cannot suppress the growing fear that her son might be guilty of something truly terrible.